iExecBlockchainComputing/iexec-doc/wallet.rst

 | Once you’ve unlocked your Metamask, you can login on the iExec marketplace https://market.iex.ec with embedded wallet management.
 | In the **Account**, both Balance and Allowance are displayed, and values are expressed in nRLC (Nano RLC).
 | When a computing deal is closed, a dedicated smart contract is created,
- an allowance step is mandatory to give authority to this new smart contract proceed to the payment when the computing task is successfully ended.
+ an allowance step is mandatory to give authority to this new smart contract to proceed to the payment when the computing task is successfully ended.

 Set up the SDK with your own wallet
 -----------------------------------